Meeting of Code Administration Managers and Practitioners for 2024

 -

 Company-sponsored seminars can be inappropriate marketing information activities.
-Companies should provide detailed explanations when requesting speakers and conduct sufficient preliminary discussions.
+Companies should provide detailed explanations when requesting speakers and conduct sufficient preliminary meetings.

-He also explained some of the Q&A (Part 4).
-He concluded his presentation by asking the audience to understand the "Appropriate Advertising Standards," "Guidelines for Sales Information Provision Activities," and "Surcharge System," and to continue to conduct appropriate sales information provision activities.
+He also provided some Explanation of Q&A (Part 4).
+He concluded his presentation by requesting the audience to understand the "Appropriate Advertising Standards," "Guidelines for Sales Information Provision Activities," and "Surcharge System," and to continue to conduct appropriate sales information provision activities.

-Yoshiyuki Ishida, Executive Director of the Pharmaceutical Manufacturers Association of Japan (PMAJ), expressed his appreciation for the participation in the meeting by code administration managers and code practitioners, and thanked Mr. Ohira, the special lecturer speaker, for his presentation.
+JPMA Managing Director Yoshiyuki Ishida expressed his appreciation for the participation in the meeting by code administration managers and code practitioners, and thanked Mr. Ohira, the special speaker.

 Although the number of guidance cases in this surveillance project report has decreased considerably, I have heard that the awareness of the guidelines among medical professionals is about 30%.
 We are concerned about whether we are truly identifying cases that are considered inappropriate.
 As for general reporting, the number of reports from highly sensitive medical professionals is increasing and the environment is becoming more conducive.
 To this end, companies need to train their medical representatives to speak scientifically, but this is not limited to that.
 I hope that code administrators and code practitioners will be the starting point of this trend.

-(Takashi Tamada, Practice Committee Member, Code Compliance Promotion Committee)
+(Takashi Tamada, Practice Committee Member, Code Compliance Committee)